Professional Security

 Reach someone from our team of experienced Attorneys and Paralegal staff from anywhere.
 Our team members speak English, Spanish, Russian, and Portuguese.
 If we can’t speak your language, we will find someone who can, and at no cost.

-Excellent Services for your $
+Excellent Services for Your $

 We appreciate that you worked hard for your money.
-Your satisfaction is extremely important to us, and through our highly innovative online case management software, we have been able to cut costs and pass our savings onto our clients.
+Your satisfaction is extremely important to us, and through our highly innovative online case management software, we have been able to cut costs and pass our savings on to our clients.

-Each year, people come to the U.S. looking for protection from the persecution they have suffered, or are fearful they will suffer, because of their race, nationality, religious beliefs, political opinions, or affiliations with certain social organizations.
-If you are eligible to file for asylum, you may include your spouse and your children who are in the U.S. on your application when you file, or any time up until a final decision has been made in regards to your case.
+Each year, people come to the U.S. looking for protection from the persecution they have suffered or are fearful they will suffer, because of their race, nationality, religious beliefs, political opinions, or affiliations with certain social organizations.
+If you are eligible to file for asylum, you may include your spouse and your children who are in the U.S. on your application when you file, or any time up until a final decision has been made in regard to your case.
 Children must be unmarried and under the age of 21 to be included.

 There are two ways to Apply for Asylum: Affirmative processing and Defensive processing.